 Also, for many organic and conventionally grown fruits and vegetables, pesticide residues have dissipated to the point of non-existence by the time the food reaches the consumer.
 But even in the cases where they haven’t, the amount of pesticides on fruits and vegetables is so small that it has to be measured in parts per billion.
 One of the smallest units of measurement, parts per billion—as the name suggests—is one part per 1 billion parts.
 To give some perspective, this is the equivalent of one blade of grass on a football field or one penny out of $10 million.

-- Giving elite status to organic produce is deleterious to people’s health.
+5. Giving elite status to organic produce is detrimental to people’s health.

 Research has shown that inaccurate reports about pesticide residues on fruits and vegetables (and the “superiority” of organic versus conventionally grown produce) can have a negative impact on whether people consume the daily recommended amount of fruits and vegetables.